ASnailman777/SnailLand/README.md

 Here you can download and play them.
 Here are my games:

-# Bullet Hell
+# Ωmega Hell
 > *An epik game by an epiker dude.*

-"Bullet Hell is a cool game" - George Washington
+"Ωmega Hell is a cool game" - George Washington

 ![Nome Chillin](./Screenshot2.png)